fernandozhs/neatnik/doc/parameters.md

 static int novelty_neighbors
 ```

-The number of nearest neighbors to be considered in behavior space when assessing an `Organism`'s novelty.
+The number of nearest neighbors to be considered in `behavior`-space when assessing an `Organism`'s novelty.
 &nbsp;